masa-finance/masa-oracle/docs/ai-protocol-node/twitter-data.md

 ## Prerequisites

-- Ensure your Masa Oracle Node is staked as described in the [Staking Guide for Masa Oracle Node](staking-guide.md).
+- Ensure your Masa Protocol Node is staked as described in the [Staking Guide for Masa Protocol Node](staking-guide.md).
 - Add Twitter credentials to your `.env` file if you want to become a worker.
-- Have the Masa Oracle Node running and accessible.
+- Have the Masa Protocol Node running and accessible.

 ## Twitter Endpoints

-The Masa Oracle Node provides several endpoints for interacting with Twitter data:
+The Masa Protocol Node provides several endpoints for interacting with Twitter data:

 ### Search Tweets